kauzerei/openautolab/docs/src/modifying_parts.md

 ## Frame

-OpenAutoLab is designed in such a way that it could be partially submerged into container with water, which is held at a particular temperature.
+OpenAutoLab is designed in such a way that it could be partially submerged into a heated water, which is held at a particular temperature.
-If you want to use cheap off-the-shelf container, rectangular plant container is a good option.
+Rectangular plant container of sufficient size is a good option.

  - ***rod diameter*** diameter of threaded rod used to build the frame.
 M8 seems reasonable, but you can try thinner or thicker rods.
- - ***nut width*** is a largest width (from edge to edge) of the nut for the chosen rod diameter from with some tolerance.
+ - ***nut width*** is a largest width (from edge to edge) of the nut for the smaller screws that clamp the horizontal and vertical rods together (T-mounts).
+ - ***mount_hole*** hole for the clamping screw
- - ***nut height*** is a height of the nut for the chosen rod diameter with some tolerance.
+ - ***thin_wall*** minimal distance from the edge of the nut to the edge of the part
- - ***air gap*** is here mostly for hole shrinkage compensation.
+ - ***thick_wall*** minimal thickness of the load-bearing parts
  - ***tightening gap*** width of cut between halves of mounts, the more the tighter the halves can be pressed together.
+ - ***tolerance*** is here mostly for hole shrinkage compensation.

 ## Enclosure

 Careful with last three parameters, it is supposed, that mounting rectangle and viewing window share a center.
 If one is offset, make the slot bigger.

- - ***tolerance*** tolerances for the board itself, for halves of the panel, for the buttons.
+ - ***tolerance*** tolerances for the board itself, for halves of the enclosure, for the buttons.
  - ***pcb width*** with of the main board
  - ***pcb height*** height of the main board
  - ***pcb offset*** distance from the top of the board (component side) to the front side of the front panel.
- There should be enough clearance for both the components soldered on the board and for external ones: display and switch.
+ There should be enough clearance for both the components soldered on the board and for external ones: display and switches.
  - ***pcb thickness*** thickness of the board material itself
  - ***solder thickness*** distance from the bottom surface of the board to the furthest point on that side.
  Space occupied by soldered connections.
- - ***pcb mount holes*** diameter of mounting points of the PCB
+ - ***mount hole*** diameter of the clamping screws and the mounting holes of the PCB
- - ***walls*** wall thickness.
+ - ***wall*** wall thickness.
  - ***buttons outer*** diameter of the buttons as seen from the outside.
  - ***buttons inner*** outer diameter of inner structure holding those buttons.
  Twice the inner diameter is a good start.